 - Ensure that the inflation adjusted value of LTF assets after distributions is maintained over the long-term.

 The LTF distributions are increased annually at the average rate of inflation (twelve-quarter average) provided that the distribution rate remains within a range of 3.5% to 5.5% of LTF net asset value.
-The LTF's distribution rate per unit increased from $0.2300 to $0.2697 per unit or by 17.3% on a nominal basis and by 4.3% on an inflation-adjusted basis over the five-year period ended August 31, 2005.
-An inflation-adjusted increase occurs because the yearly rate increase is based on a twelve-quarter average inflation rate and not an annual rate.
-The increase in the distribution rate per unit, coupled with the fluctuation of the LTF's net asset value per unit, resulted in a distribution rate of 4.8% of the LTF's twelve-quarter average net asset value in the 2005 fiscal year.
+The LTF’s distribution rate per unit increased from $0.2450 to $0.2764 per unit or by 12.8% on a nominal basis over the five-year period ended August 31, 2006.
+The increase in the distribution rate per unit, coupled with the fluctuation of the LTF’s net asset value per unit, resulted in a distribution rate of 4.4% of the LTF’s twelve-quarter average net asset value in the 2006 fiscal year.

 As depicted in Figure E, the LTF has achieved its objective of maintaining its inflation adjusted value because it has increased its purchasing power over the ten year period by 3.32%.
 Fiscal year 2006 provided real growth in the LTF of 2.90%.
 This growth is retained in the LTF to offset years, such as fiscal years 2002 and 2001, when investment returns trailed the inflation rate and purchasing power was not maintained.
 Controlling the LTF’s distribution rate in years when the LTF has experienced above average asset growth has allowed the LTF to follow its distribution policy and thus increase distributions at the rate of inflation even in periods when actual returns are below average.